 - 3/4 cup semisweet chocolate chips

 Preheat oven to 375°F. Line muffin pan with muffin liners and set aside.

-In a large bowl combine bananas, Greek yogurt, and honey/maple syrup.
+In a large bowl combine bananas, baking soda, baking powder, salt, and cinnamon.

 Beat in the eggs and vanilla extract.

 Add the flour and gently mix until fully incorporated.
 Do not overmix.

 Scoop batter into the muffin pan distributing it evenly between the cups.

 Bake for 17 - 18 minutes until toothpick inserted comes out clean or mostly clean.

 © Beat Bake Eat.
 All images & content are copyright protected.
 Unauthorized use and/or duplication of this material without written consent from this site’s author and/or owner is strictly prohibited.